laurynrepp/LaurynRepp/Lacrosse.md

 ## Denver Lacrosse:
+#### Lacrosse has played a huge role in my experience at the University of Denver.
+In season lacrosse takes up 20 hours of my week, not including travel, and out of season it is a commitment of 8 hours.
+Being a collegiate athlete has taught me time management, leadership, and work ethic skills that I don't think I would have gained otherwise.
+I have formed friendships and relationships that will last a lifetime.
 ### - Four year member of the Women's Division 1 Lacrosse Team
 ### - Back to Back Conference Champions
 ### - Two NCAA tournament appearances